 Other symptoms of myelodysplastic syndrome include fever, fatigue, lethargy, loss of appetite, weight loss, and pale skin.
 In advanced cases of the condition, petechiae may occur, which are small pools of blood that collect in the pores of the skin.
 The appearance of these symptoms may prompt the physician to conduct some tests to determine the reason these symptoms are appearing.

 These tests may include a physical examination, a complete blood count, a blood smear test, cytogenetic analysis, biopsy, or bone marrow test.
 After the condition has been diagnosed, the physician may choose to begin treatment for the condition.
-There is no known cure for myelodysplastic syndrome and the treatments used are meant to manage the symptoms of the condition.
+There is no known cure for it and the treatments used for myelodysplastic syndrome are meant to manage the symptoms of the condition.

 With proper medical treatment, the symptoms of myelodysplastic syndrome can be managed effectively for a number of years.